alexandergnaenskigit/FHIR_API_DOCUMENTATION/src/docs/ProviderDirrectoryApi.md

 title: '2.
 Provider Dirrectory Api'
 ---

 This page contains short descriptions of Practitioner, PractitionerRole, Organization, and OrganizationAffiliation search queries, lists of search parameters, and sample queries.

-The list below shows the main resources that were used by the FHIR Adapter.

 # Provider Directory